dntstck/blog/scheduled/lastfm.md

 <code> systemctl --user start scrobbler.service</code><p>
 <code> systemctl --user status scrobbler.service</code><p>

-<p>You should see a bunch of lines, look for Loaded: loaded (/home/yourusername/.config/systemd/user/scrobbler.service), if you see it that means it's up and running!
+<p>You should see output that fills the terminal, look for Loaded: loaded (/home/yourusername/.config/systemd/user/scrobbler.service), if you see it that means it's up and running!
 If you see errors, you have typos in your .service file. fix the typos and reload the daemon with:</p>

 <p><code> systemctl --user daemon</code><p>